 Doctoral Programmes Board (Forskarutbildningsnämnden - FUN)

-This Board looks at issues regarding postgraduate studies and the University's research profiles.
-Dalarna University has doctoral degree-awarding powers in the fields of Microdata Analysis, Educational Work, and Health and Welfare with Specialisation in Evidence-Based Practice, and has doctoral students registered at other institutes of higher education who are active within all the University's research profiles.
+This board looks at issues regarding postgraduate studies and the university's research profiles.
+Dalarna University has doctoral degree-awarding powers in the fields of Microdata Analysis, Educational Work, and Health and Welfare with Specialisation in Evidence-Based Practice, and has doctoral students registered at other higher education institutions who are active within all the University's research profiles.
 Questions concerning research programmes are dealt with principally by FUN, which answers to UFN and which is closely tied to the research profiles.

 Read more about the Doctoral Programmes Board